Tort Reform: What Is It Really Costing America?

 1 Alex Mayyasi discusses how one woman’s story of personal injury was completely thrown out of context and used as a template for tort reform when it fact it tore it apart.
 Mayyasi, Alex.
 Priceonomics.
 Priceonomics.com

-3 The Congressional Budget Office and Government Accountability Office concluded that this defensive medicine is not directly connected to tort reform but rather to their pocket change.
+3 The Congressional Budget Office and Government Accountability Office concluded that the practice of ‘defensive medicine’ is not directly connected to tort reform but rather to their pocket change.

-4 Joanne Doroshow references new research that demonstrates that damage caps have no significant impact on hospital spending, but lead to 4-5 percent higher physician spending.
+4 Joanne Doroshow references new research that demonstrates that damage caps have no significant impact on hospital spending, but lead to 4 to 5% higher physician spending.

 5 This claim sources from a 1986 ad from the Insurance Information Institute, when in fact the American Medical Association publishes no hard date to support these claims but instead anecdotes.